 Field Trips & Classroom Programs

-We welcome classrooms to visit the beautiful 20-acre Larch Hill Conservation Area and neighboring 120-acre Bramble Hill Farm through a variety of hands-on, inquiry-based field trips.
+We welcome classrooms to visit our beautiful Living Building and site through a variety of hands-on, inquiry-based field trips.
 We can also visit your classroom with live exhibits and a wide range of standards-based environmental and science activities.
 For a more in-depth ecological program, consider a three-season or three-part series, which can be tailored to your curriculum.
 Discounts are given for series and multiple programs.
 Coordinating activities with other classes in your school may reduce travel fees.
 Learn more about our field trips and classroom programs.

 Schoolyard Habitat Program